Opioid Executive John Kapoor Found Guilty In Landmark Bribery Case

 Calling 39 witnesses, federal prosecutors argued that Kapoor was motivated by money and willing to put patients' lives at stake to improve his bottom line.
 They depicted Insys Therapeutics as a struggling company under intense pressure from Kapoor to succeed.

-Prosecutors outlined a two-step approach that Insys followed to boost sales of their opioid painkiller, Subsys: first, bribe doctors and, then, lie to insurance companies.
+Prosecutors outlined a two-step approach that Insys followed to boost sales of its opioid painkiller, Subsys: first, bribe doctors and, then, lie to insurance companies.

 Insys allegedly targeted doctors with a track record of liberally prescribing opioids, inviting them to participate in a "speakers program."
-According to the government, doctors were paid handsomely even if nobody showed up for the lecture, but only if they wrote a lot of prescriptions for Subsys.
+According to the government, doctors were paid handsomely even if nobody showed up for the lectures, but only if the doctors wrote a lot of prescriptions for Subsys.
 Often, prosecutors say, this meant patients who didn't need the medication were prescribed it anyway.

 Insys then allegedly set up a call center where drug company employees pretended to be from doctor's offices.
-Jurors heard phone calls in which Insys employees made-up diagnoses to ensure insurance companies covered Subsys, which can cost tens of thousands of dollars a month.
+Jurors heard phone calls in which Insys employees made up diagnoses to ensure that insurance companies covered Subsys, which can cost tens of thousands of dollars a month.

-The defense attorneys for Kapoor and his five co-defendants only called a handful of witnesses.
-One was a patient who vouched for Subsys, saying it significantly reduce his pain after a car accident.
-The defense also emphasized Kapoor's personal story, arguing that he was motivated to create Subsys only after seeing his late wife struggle with severe pain.
+The defense attorneys for Kapoor and his five co-defendants called only a handful of witnesses.
+One was a patient who vouched for Subsys, saying it significantly reduced his pain after a car accident.
+The defense also emphasized Kapoor's personal story, arguing that he was motivated to create Subsys only after seeing his now-deceased wife struggle with severe pain.

 However, the crux of the defense's argument was that Kapoor was unaware of the illegal schemes.
 They blamed several former employees, in particular Alec Burlakoff, the former vice president of sales at Insys.
 Burlakoff and several other former Insys executives pleaded guilty and testified for the prosecution in the hopes of getting a more lenient sentence.
-The defense emphasized Burlakoff's history of lying and his hatred for Kapoor, which was captured on tape by federal investigators.
+The defense emphasized Burlakoff's history of lying and his hatred of Kapoor, which was captured on tape by federal investigators.

 In closing arguments, defense attorneys highlighted contradictions in the testimony of several star government witnesses.